Amy Clarke Amy Clarke

 Liverpool bookshops are for readers, collectors, traders, and creators.

 You could spend a day travelling from one shop to another (as I have many times) in search of treasures.
 Whether you’re a bookseller searching for stock or locations, keep reading.
+Also, remember to support independent bookshops.
+I always buy a book when I visit a second-hand bookshop.

 Below, I will list second-hand Liverpool bookshops and book markets.